-We then stop by Kuthodaw Pagoda, a temple with more than 700 marble slabs engraved with Buddhist scripture.
-We continue into the countryside, passing rice paddies and farms on the way to a Buddhist nunnery where we will enjoy a simple but filling lunch prepared by the nuns.
+Then stop by Kuthodaw Pagoda, a temple with more than 700 marble slabs engraved with Buddhist scripture.
+Continue into the countryside, passing rice paddies and farms on the way to a Buddhist nunnery where we will enjoy a simple but filling lunch prepared by the nuns.
 This is a great way to learn about the societal role of nunneries in Myanmar.

 Then it's farther into the countryside to either Dee Dote waterfall or a nearby set of falls.
 Take a short trek to a shady spot and enjoy the tranquil setting.
 (Note: if it is the weekend the falls will be busy with locals.
 If it is raining, the falls are quite dangerous and alternative plans will be made).

 Day 3: Mandalay to Bagan

 This morning you will be picked up at your guesthouse by a shuttle bus and transferred to the bus station for the minibus to Bagan (19-seater minibus).
 Note: Bus schedules are subject to change, but currently there is an 8:00 & 10:00 am bus; pick-up time is 1 hour prior.

 The journey will take around 4.5 hours including one stop on the way.
 Near to Bagan, the bus will stop so that you can purchase your entrance ticket for Bagan.
 The bus will drop you at your hotel and the afternoon is free for you to explore on your own.